GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/modules/schema-blocks/en.md

 ### Directly retrieving `GeneralBlock` (instead of `BlockUnion`)

-As currently only the `GeneralBlock` type representing blocks, it makes sense to have `CustomPost.blocks` (and also `Block.innerBlocks`) retrieve this type directly, instead of the `BlockUnion` union type.
+As currently only the `GeneralBlock` type representing blocks, it could make sense to have `CustomPost.blocks` (and also `Block.innerBlocks`) retrieve this type directly, instead of the `BlockUnion` union type.

 We can do this in the Settings page under the Blocks tab, by ticking on option `"Use single type instead of union type?"`: